Incorrect manual handling is hazardous. Injuries from incorrect manual handling or manual lifting can be avoided if you

 The injuries that are most likely to arise are musculoskeletal disorders or (MSD’s).
 MSD’s covers a broad range of injuries to the upper or lower back.
 Any kind of damage to the tissue and joints will fall under this category.
-These injuries are caused by carrying loads that are too heavy or carrying them in an awkward and untrained fashion.
+You can get an MSD from carrying loads that are too heavy or carrying them in an awkward and untrained fashion.
 MSD’s can also come from manual handling after a recent injury or repetitive strain on a joint.
 Manual lifting injuries specifically refer to MSD’s that occur to the legs, arms and joints around those areas.
 Injuries from lifting are caused by repetitive strain.

 It is advised to avoid potentially dangerous manual handling as feasibly possible.
 The employer should review processes and change them to avoid or limit moving a load.
 Automating or using a machine for the process is also a possible solution.

 If the task cannot be completed without manual handling, make sure you make a sufficient assessment of the risks surrounding the task.
 Otherwise, try and reduce the task as much as possible, so maybe implement the use of trolleys or hoists as an alternative.